Modular Theory and the Bell-CHSH inequality in relativistic scalar Quantum Field Theory: Conclusion

 \item the not easy issue of the choice of a suitable set of Bell operators able to violate the Bell-CHSH inequality in the vacuum state has been faced.
 We have pinpointed, through the example of the $\Pi_f$ operator, that a mere generalization to Quantum Field Theory of the bounded Hermitian operators employed in Quantum Mechanics does not suffice to saturate Tsirelson's bound.

-\item the necessity of building operators capable of feeling the spectrum of the modular operator $\delta$ has been pointed out and illustrated with a simple intuitive example.
-This is a rather deep point that underline the qualitatively different character from ordinary quantum mechanics: in our case the local algebras are of type $\mathrm{III}_1$, which means no normal pure state exists on either wedge algebra.
+\item the necessity of building operators capable of feeling the spectrum of the modular operator $\delta$ has been pointed out and illustrated with a simple intuitive example. \colAFV{This is a rather deep point that underlines the qualitative difference from ordinary quantum mechanics: in our case the local algebras are of type $\mathrm{III}_1$, which means that no normal pure state exists on either wedge algebra.}

 \end{itemize}

 The explicit construction of nice operators allowing to saturate Tsirelson's bound remains a challenging matter.
 Moreover, we highlighted that the so called vertex operators of bosonization theory might provide a quite concrete possibility, potentially opening connections with holography and other areas.